-BLESSED BONDS is a 501(c)3 nonprofit organization dedicated to preserving the human-animal companion bond and promoting its value.
+BLESSED BONDS is dedicated to preserving the human-animal companion bond and promoting its value.
 We believe in keeping people and pets together.
 Our vision is to keep pets out of the animal welfare system and in homes where they belong.
-We are almost 6 years old and help out in the Chicagoland area.

 Pet Food Banks